elatov/elatov.github.io/_posts/2014-05-06-rhcsa-rhce-chapter-19-network-services.md

     }

-Let&#8217;s enable the service, add more logging, and only allow connections from our local network.
+Let's enable the service, add more logging, and only allow connections from our local network.
 Here is the configuration I had after I was done:

     [root@rhel1 ~]# cat /etc/xinetd.d/telnet
     # default: on